nour608/nour608/README.md

 # Hi there, I'm Nour Elden (nour99) 👋

 <!-- Add an introductory paragraph about yourself -->
 I am a Security Researcher with experience in Smart contract auditing.
-I'm passionate about hacking, and finding bugs.
+I'm passionate about Hacking and finding bugs.

 ### About me 💯